deankoch/wxArchive/docker/readme.md

 ### SET-UP

-To build the image you will need "dockerfile", "aoi.geojson", and "Rscript/run_wx.R" in your dockerfile directory (the same as they are laid out on github).
+To build the image you will need "dockerfile", "aoi.geojson", "model.zip" and "Rscript/run_wx.R" in your dockerfile directory (the same as they are laid out on github).
 Then, from this directory call

-docker build . --no-cache -t deankoch/wxarchive
+docker build . --no-cache

 The --no-cache argument causes the latest version of the `wxArchive` R package to be downloaded from github if you are building the image repeatedly.